MetaBarj0/covertops-cmake-llvm/README.md

 your cmake project, relative to your workspace directory.
 - `cpp-llvm-coverage.cmakeTarget`: The target that generates coverage information in json format files.
-Those files may be generated in the build directory specified in the `cpp-llvm-coverage.buildTreeDirectory` settings.
+Those files may be generated in the build directory specified in the `cpp-llvm-coverage.buildTreeDirectory` setting.
 The specified target must exist.
+- `cpp-llvm-coverage.coverageInfoFileNamePatterns`: Regular expression
-- `cpp-llvm-coverage.coverageInfoFileNamePatterns`: Patterns to use in order to find coverage information files from the build tree root directory.
+patterns to use in order to find coverage information files from the build tree root directory.
 At least one file name is expected to be resolved using specified patterns.

 ## Designing simple code coverage targets with cmake